davidliwei/awesome-CRISPR/README.md

 - [E-CRISP:](http://www.e-crisp.org/E-CRISP/) - [webserver] - An algorithm is available for twelve organisms and can be easily extended to design both sgRNA and pgRNA.
 - [EuPaGDT](http://grna.ctegd.uga.edu/)- [webserver] - A web tool tailored to design CRISPR guide RNAs for eukaryotic pathogens
 - [FlashFry](https://github.com/mckennalab/FlashFry) - [software] - A command line tool for high-throughput design and screening of Cas9,Cas12a/Cpf1 and other CRISPR targets, with a focus on speed.
 Many design metrics are available, including common on and off-target scores.
-- [GPP Azimuth](https://portals.broadinstitute.org/gpp/public/analysis-tools/sgrna-design)- [webserver] - A tool that ranks and picks candidate CRISPRko sgRNA sequences for the targets provided, while attempting to maximize on-target activity and minimizing off-target activity.
+- [GPP Azimuth](https://portals.broadinstitute.org/gpp/public/analysis-tools/sgrna-design)- [webserver] - A tool that ranks and picks candidate CRISPRko sgRNA sequences for the targets provided, while attempting to maximize on-target activity and minimizing off-target activity. **Replaced by CRISPick**
 - [GPP Web Portal](https://portals.broadinstitute.org/gpp/public/) - [webserver] -  A web-based platform for generating matching sgRNA knockout (CRISPRko) designed for a mouse or human gene, transcript or target sequence.
 - [Guide Picker](https://www.deskgen.com/guidebook//) - [webserver] -  A meta-tool for designing CRISPR experiments by presenting ten different guide RNAs scoring functions in one simple graphical interface.
 - [GUIDES](http://guides.sanjanalab.org/) - [webserrver] - A web application to design customized CRISPR knockout libraries as easily as possible without sacrificing control.